fleetdm/fleet/articles/comparative-look-at-ws1-and-fleet.md

 ![A comparative look at VMware Workspace One and Fleet Device Management](../website/assets/images/articles/comparative-look-at-ws1-and-fleet-1600x900@2x.png)

-In the rapidly evolving landscape of device management, IT administrators and security professionals are constantly looking for robust, scalable solutions that can accommodate the dynamic needs of their organizations.
+IT administrators and security professionals are constantly looking for robust, scalable device management solutions that can accommodate the dynamic needs of their organizations.
 The recent acquisition of VMware by Broadcom, with its potential implications for VMware Workspace ONE users, has added a layer of uncertainty to this search.
 Amidst these industry shifts, Fleet Device Management emerges as a compelling alternative, distinguished by its open-core, cross-platform approach and strong community support.
 This blog post delves into a comparative analysis of VMware Workspace One and Fleet Device Management, offering insights to help navigate the complex terrain of device management solutions.

 ### Understanding VMware Workspace ONE